 For an hour, we I took in the idiosyncratic behavior that makes every chimpanzee trek absolutely unique.

-Third-Day: A Boat Safari Along the Kazinga Channel and Onto the African Savannah
+DAY THREE: A Boat Safari Along the Kazinga Channel and Onto the African Savannah

 As the forest rescinded behind us, we journeyed into the iconic image of East Africa, with the open savanna and the short golden grass and clumps of strange trees.
 We arrived in time for a short walking Uganda safari around the lodge before a luxurious lunch while overlooking the Kazinga Channel.
 Then moved to get even closer with a boat safari that would take us past hundreds of rambunctious hippos.